 Deborah Sant'anna, is a psychiatric nurse practitioner who has experience working with adolescents and adults in both hospital and clinical settings.
 She currently splits her time between her clinic at Happy and Georgetown behavioral health institute (GBHI) where she works in the partial hospitalization program (PHP) and the intensive outpatient program (IOP).
 Debbie is originally from Brazil; she is fluent in Portuguese and proficient in Spanish.
 She played professional volleyball and holds numerous championships including 2 NCAA division II National Championships.
-She enjoys spending time with her family, travel and playing volleyball in Austin leagues.
+She enjoys spending time with her family, travel and playing volleyball.

 6611 River Place Blvd.
 Ste.
 203 Austin, Texas 78730 512-296-2392